 LAND TRANSACTION TAX CALCULATOR (WALES)

-At this point (due to the limited information officially released), Land Transaction Tax calculations are confined to residential, freehold property transactions undertaken by a private individual (as opposed to a company).
+At this point the Land Transaction Tax calculations on this page are confined to residential, freehold property transactions undertaken by a private individual (as opposed to a company).

-You can use the Quick Calculator on this page to work out LTT due on such transactions and, via the toggle switch on the widget, compare it with existing SDLT.
+You can use the Quick Calculator on this page to work out LTT due on such transactions and, via the toggle switch on the widget, compare it with the old SDLT.

 Switch between LTT & SDLT